2.1Sources and triggers for investigations

 - All relevant parties need to ensure the full scope and context of the search is understood (and where electronic searches are undertaken, endeavour to agree on relevant keyword searches and the exclusion of out-of-scope material, such as privileged documents or personal data).

 - As with a subpoena, it will generally be necessary to issue hold notices immediately after receipt of the order or warrant with instructions not to destroy or spoil evidence or to give false or misleading information.
 As well as the obvious practical importance of preserving relevant evidence, there is also significant value in being seen to co-operate as an initial response.

-- Individuals executing the order should be subject to ID verification checks to ensure that execution is in accordance with the terms of the order and that their identification is recorded (in the event that the order is breached and an individual’s identity becomes relevant to any proceedings arising as a consequence).
+- Individuals executing the order should be subject to identity verification to ensure that execution is in accordance with the terms of the order and that their identification is recorded (in the event that the order is breached and an individual’s identity becomes relevant to any proceedings arising as a consequence).

 - Staff, including reception and a designated dawn raid team, should be trained in advance as to how to conduct any interaction with investigators from the moment of first access to the premises.
 This includes training and instruction on not answering apparently casual questions on the subject of the search.
 The informal question to the unready on the walk along the corridor is a well-established source of information for experienced investigators.
 Any questions asked of staff should be noted.
 Employees may be informed of their legal rights not to speak to investigators and their right to counsel.
 Additionally, if the company is willing, the employees may be told that the company will provide legal counsel to them at no cost if investigators wish to speak to them or if they are later contacted.
 The company may not, however, instruct employees not to speak to investigators.
 That is the employee’s choice.